KuldeepSinh/js-jazz-mine/README.md

 js-jazz-mine - JS with Jasmine & JSHint...
 ============

 Goal is to learn good, functional and effective parts of the JavaScript language.
-Further, I intent to test various language constructs with Jasmine and perform static code analysis with JSHint.
+And test the language constructs with Jasmine (for BDD) and JSHint (for static code analysis).
 Sort of "JavaScript Koan", my own way.

 Following are the books, I am refering.